nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 API: `Command.java`

+In the project, it has three types of commands: Ingredient Command, Dishes Command, Order Command.
+The three types of commands are packaged separately.

-The Command class is used as an abstract class for other classes, its method `execute` is also declared as an abstract method that is used by the following classes
+The Command class is used as an abstract class for other classes, its method `execute` is also declared as an abstract method. that is used by the following classes

 - DoneCommand
 - ExitCommand